WRLC Handbook

 702 Overtime

 When operating requirements or other needs cannot be met during regular working hours, non-exempt employees may be required to work overtime.
-The WRLC complies with the Fair Labor Standards Act of 1938 (FSLA) and other applicable laws when calculating and paying overtime to employees.
+The WRLC complies with the Fair Labor Standards Act of 1938 (FLSA) and other applicable laws when calculating and paying overtime to employees.
 Supervisors must approve all overtime by non-exempt employees before the hours are worked.
-Exempt employees may be asked to work beyond the normal work week, but are not entitled to overtime pay or compensatory time off.
+Exempt employees may be asked to work beyond the normal work week but are not entitled to overtime pay or compensatory time off.

 Overtime compensation is paid to all non-exempt employees in accordance with federal and state wage and hour restrictions.
 Overtime is paid for all hours worked in excess of 40 hours in one workweek.
 Overtime pay is calculated at a rate of 150% of the employee’s regular rate of pay for actual hours worked and does not include time off for medical leave, vacation leave, or any leave of absence.